 Here's my interpretation of an old fashioned Effervescent Soda.
 Try it, as it's really quite refreshing, and its texture is velvety smooth.

-Then, I stir in 1 to 2 teaspoonfuls of lemon, lime, or orange juice, and I drink it while it's still frothing.
+Then, stir in 1 to 2 teaspoonfuls of lemon, lime, or orange juice, and drink it immediately while it's still frothing.
 Adjust the quantity of sugar and juice to your own taste.

 Aunt Babette's Cook Book (1889)